sila0164/GameHex-Editor/GHEX Language Documentation.md

 # Overview:

-The GHEX "Language" is a very simple programming language, that uses a very simple linebased, keyword system.
+The GHEX "Language", uses a very simple linebased, keyword system.
 It is meant to be easy to use and very forgiving.
 It is nonetheless a good idea to stick to a system, to avoid making the code hard to read.

 Each line is a command.
 It makes it simple to use, but is ultimately not optimal for very long commands.
 (This could change in the future)